GoSchool/Introduction/lesson1.md

 sudo apt-get install golang
 ```

+*Note: This can leave you with an old version of go as they don't update
+the package manager as timely as they should*

 ## Environment - GOPATH

 The GOPATH environment variable specifies the location of your workspace.
 It is likely the only environment variable you'll need to set when developing Go code.